nerfstudio-project/nerfstudio-webui/README.md

 ## Installation

-1. Ensure that you have Nerfstudio installed and set up properly.
+1. Ensure that you have Nerfstudio (version >= 1.10) installed and set up properly.

 2. Install the required dependencies by running the following command in the Nerfstudio environment: